 1.1.
-Pursuant to the 2015 Ministerial Decision instructing the General Council to review progress on the Work Programme on Electronic Commerce in its session of July 2016, the Council for Trade in Services agreed on 17 June 2016 that I should make this report to the General Council, on my own responsibility.
+Pursuant to the 2015 Ministerial Decision instructing the General Council to review progress on the Work Programme on Electronic Commerce in its session of December 2016, the Council for Trade in Services agreed on 25 November 2016 that I should make this report to the General Council, on my own responsibility.
 The report follows the one issued in July, in document S/C/49.

 1.2.
-The Council for Trade in Services discussed the Work Programme on Electronic Commerce at both of its formal meetings of 18 March and 17 June 2016, pursuant to the Ministerial mandate to continue that work.
+The Council for Trade in Services discussed the Work Programme on Electronic Commerce at both of its formal meetings of 7 October and 25 November 2016, in accordance with the Ministerial mandate to continue that work.

 1.3.
 At the October meeting, Members considered a communication by a group of Members proposing that the CTS hold a seminar on the services-trade aspects of e-commerce.
 Around 30 delegations took the floor to support the proposal, with several referring to e-commerce as a possible MC11 deliverable.
 As a couple of delegations needed more time to consider the suggestion, it was agreed that I would hold open-ended consultations.
 Accordingly, an informal meeting was organised on 16 November, at which there appeared to be no objection to the Council organising a thematic seminar on e-commerce in services.